Prosthetic rehabilitation courses

-- The biology of hard and soft tissue.
+- The biology of hard and soft tissue

-- Implant loading concepts.
+- Implant loading concepts

-- Digital diagnosis and treatment planning.
+- Digital diagnostics and treatment planning

-- CAD/CAM solutions.
+- CAD/CAM solutions

-- Available restorative components.
+- Available restorative components

-- Properties and esthetics of different materials.
+- Properties and esthetics of different materials

-- Considerations when developing the implant site.
+- Considerations when developing the implant site

-- The importance of implant design in implant selection.
+- The importance of implant design in implant selection

-If you are already experienced with single-implant restorations, you can further develop your skills by learning to identify the best materials and procedures for each clinical situation, to help ensure the desired strength and esthetics in more demanding single- and multiple-unit restorations.
+If you are already experienced with single-implant restorations, you can further develop your skills by learning to identify the best materials and procedures for the clinical situation, to help ensure the desired strength and esthetics in more demanding single- and multiple-unit restorations.